skullface/protest.wtf/_resources/what-to-do-during-protest-non-black.md

 Take on as much risk as you can so that risk does not fall on the shoulders of Black protestors.
 Do everything possible to protect trans and undocumented Black people.
 Protect their identity and security.
 White folks MUST leverage their privilege to protect Black folks from harm.

 ### Be a human shield
-If you see a Black person approaching law enforcement with no barricade, place yourself between the protestor and the officer.
+If you see a Black person approaching law enforcement with no barricade, get between them.
 If they are on the ground, get on top of them.
 If they are kneeling or standing, get in front of them.

 ### Lock arms as a human barricade
 Stand at the front line between Black protestors and police.
 Create a barricade by locking arms with others.
 Announce your intention: "white bodies, lock arms!"